 - Submit DA to Regional Planning Panel – Further Consultation

-There will be a number of consultation opportunities during the process.
-All consultation activities will be advertised via Council’s Your Voice QPRC engagement hub at http://yourvoice.qprc.nsw.gov.au/.
+There have been a number of consultation opportunities during the process.
+Consultation activities will be advertised via Council’s Your Voice QPRC engagement hub at http://yourvoice.qprc.nsw.gov.au/.